amy-al/cv-queue-time-estimation/README.md

-# cv-queue-time-estimation
+# Queue Waiting Time Estimation using AI and CV techniques
 AI-supported queue waiting-time estimation using crowd-counting in images supported by other computer vision techniques.
-Implemented using an R-CNN trained on the ShanghaiTech dataset.
+Implemented using an R-CNN trained on the ShanghaiTech crowd dataset.

-Thanks for visiting this page, it will be updated by Nov 20 2023.
+# How it works
+1. Input two images at two different points in time (images are from perspective of a person standing in queue)
+2. Input the images into the trained R-CNN model to get the point detections of people
+3. Determine outliers, the people who are out of the queue to determine the total count of people in line (inspired by computer vision algorithm RANSAC (RANdom SAmple Consensus))
+4. Calculate the rate of change in people/time to determine the estimated remaining waiting time.

+# Contributors
+Amy Li
+Nayel Benabdesadok
+Marc Bruni
+Sidney Gharib